 When a fault occurs the VM system must not only allocate a new page, it must zero it as well.

 To optimize the zeroing operation the VM system has the ability to pre-zero pages and mark them as such, and to request pre-zeroed pages when zero-fill faults occur.

-The pre-zeroing occurs whenever the CPU is idle but the number of pages the system pre-zeros is limited in order to avoid blowing away the memory caches.
+The pre-zeroing occurs whenever the CPU is idle but the number of pages the system pre-zeros is limited to avoid blowing away the memory caches.

-This is an excellent example of adding complexity to the VM system in order to optimize the critical path.
+This is an excellent example of adding complexity to the VM system to optimize the critical path.

 The page table optimizations make up the most contentious part of the FreeBSD VM design and they have shown some strain with the advent of serious use of